UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 However, it incorrectly classifies 13.7% of the data in the lower end of spectrum (between normal and poor).
-This could be due to class imbalance present in the data set where normal samples outnumber poor by roughly twenty times.
+This could be due to class imbalance present in the data set where normal samples outnumber poor ones (as demonstrated in the charts below).
 Improving the data collection methods to reduce the data class imbalance and using an appropriate assessment metric for imbalanced data can help to improve our analysis.
 On the other hand, given the rate of miss-classification is not so high and the impact can be corrected in further assessment, we believe this model could decently serve its purpose as a wine predictor to conduct first-cut assessment, which could help speed up the wine ratings process.

 ## Introduction